fFireType/youshallnotpass-fixed/README.md

 ### Liability & Warranty Disclaimer

 This extension is provided "AS IS" without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+(MIT License located in the license file)

 **The author assumes no liability for:**
 - Damages arising from use or misuse of this extension